Arghavan Salles: Career

-In 2018, Salles became a founding member of Time's Up Healthcare, part of the Time's Up initiative which supports “safe, fair, and dignified” work for women around the world and helps to prevent sexual assault and gender based discrimination in the workplace.
-This same year, in 2018, Salles, along with 5 other female medical trainees at Washington University, helped start 500 Women in Medicine, a satellite of 500 Women Scientists.
-500 Women in Medicine works to make medicine more inclusive and reflect the true diversity of society in order to best address the healthcare needs of the population.
+In 2018, Salles became a founding member of Time's Up Healthcare, part of the organization's initiative which supports "safe, fair, and dignified" work for women around the world and helps to prevent sexual assault and gender-based discrimination in the workplace.
+This same year, she and five other female medical trainees at Washington University, helped start 500 Women in Medicine, a satellite of 500 Women Scientists established to make medicine more inclusive and reflect the true diversity of society.

-Salles completed her fellowship in 2019, becoming a Board Certified Physician of Obesity Medicine, and was recruited back to Stanford to hold a position in the Educational Programs and Services at the medical school.
-As a Scholar in Residence, Salles is specializes in Medical Education Research.
-Salles’ research now focuses on the representation of women at surgical conferences, implicit and explicit gender bias in healthcare and in performance evaluations, as well as how to maintain the health and wellbeing of physicians and medical trainees.
-Since Salles is also a trained bariatric surgeon, she also advocates against weight bias highlighting its negative impact on the lives of individuals suffering from obesity.
+In 2019, Salles became a Board Certified Physician of Obesity Medicine, and returned to Stanford to develop Educational Programs and Services at the medical school.
+Her research focused on the representation of women at surgical conferences, implicit and explicit gender bias in healthcare and in performance evaluations, and how to maintain the health and wellbeing of physicians and medical trainees.
+She has also advocated against weight bias, and spoken publicly about the challenges faced by female doctors who want to have children.

-During the COVID-19 pandemic, Salles has been a voice of support and comfort to healthcare professions through Twitter.
-She says that fitness, in this case through yoga, help people to regain a sense of control in the uncertainty of COVID-19, and as such she has created fitness challenges, free weekly yoga classes, and daily videos on Twitter and Instagram to engage her followers and bring together a supportive community.
+During the COVID-19 pandemic, Salles created fitness challenges, free weekly yoga classes, and daily videos on Twitter and Instagram to engage her followers and bring together a supportive community.
+She also shared challenges women in medical fields face in getting personal protective equipment in sizes appropriate for a wide range of body sizes, and issues associated with the requirements for in-persons admissions testing during the pandemic.
+In 2022 Salles expressed her concern that the United States has moved on from COVID too rapidly, and people are still at risk if they contract COVID.

+In 2022, Salles was selected as a Director on the Board of Directors for the American Medical Women's Association, a nationally recognized organization, founded in 1915 that is committed to the advancement of women in medicine.